Full-length

 Drama

-2W, 3M, 1 gender neutral
+2W, 3M, 1 Gender Neutral

 A woman walks into a bar.
 Her name is Porto.
 She’s a regular.
 She likes this bar: serious food, serious wine, serious bartender–a staple in a gentrifying Brooklyn neighborhood (perhaps Bushwick?).
 Her friends, her wine, and her artisanal snacks are there; her doubts about being a Modern Woman are put on snooze.
 A handsome stranger walks in and orders something special.
 Disruption ensues: an upside-down romantic comedy unfolds inside and outside her head.
 Desires of all kinds are awakened with a ferocious thump.
 A nice smile is a nice smile, but can we enjoy the sausage once we know how it’s made?